MA Learning & Teaching in the Creative Industries

 This MA is offered in two distinct pathways:

 The ‘Initial Teacher Education’ pathway: designed for early and pre-career teachers

 The ‘Initial Teacher Education’ pathway focuses on developing your own practical and reflective skills within the classroom.
 It includes the introductory module, ‘Teaching, Learning and Assessment’, for which no prior teaching experience is required.

 This pathway is offered both full-time over one calendar year (three semesters) and part-time over two calendar years.

-The ‘Continuing Professional Development’ pathway: designed for qualified teachers or those with over three years’ teaching experience
+The ‘Continuing Professional Development’ pathway: designed for qualified teachers or those with over three years of teaching experience

-You’ll expand upon what you already know and complete the programme with deeper theoretical and pedagogic knowledge.
-You’ll also explore new practices in innovation, curriculum-making and leadership.
+You’ll expand upon what you already know and complete the programme with deeper theoretical and pedagogic knowledge that will enrich your teaching, exploring new practices in leadership and educational change.

 Because our flexible MA courses provide an educational experience that works around you, this pathway is offered part-time over two calendar years so that you can continue with your day-to-day profession.